ygdanchoi/city-sounds/README.md

 ### Sound

-The SQL table for `Sound` has the following columns:
+The `sounds` SQL table has the following columns:
 - `id`
 - `title`
 - `collection_id` (foreign key)